 Glossary

-Every term used across this site, in plain English.
+Every term used across this site, explained simply.
 Each entry links to the article that covers it in depth.

 Preferred stock